THEZJLin/EE205/README.md

 ### Skills
 Players can spend souls to use different skills.
 Currently, there are three skills in the game
 * *growth* - A population seed is planted on an empty tile.
 Using this skill on a non-empty tile will consume souls but won't have any effect
 * *earthquake* (High-cost)- Tremors will spread out in a row along the map.
-Tiles in the earthquake path will be converted to the player's religion
+The populations of tiles in the path of the earthquake will be converted to the player's religion
-* fist - god's hand descends from the sky, this skill will completely destroy a tile
+* fist - god's hand descends from the sky, this skill completely destroys a tile

 ### Basic and controls:
 * Arrow keys control movement across board.